Why today's the most dangerous day for Qld motorists

 THE MOST number of car crashes in Queensland happens every year on this day, according to data from RACQ.

-RACQ has collected and analysed 72,0000 insurnace car crash data over a three-year period and found that Friday's are the riskiest days on our roads.
+RACQ has collected and analysed 72,0000 car crash insurance data over a three-year period and found that Friday's are the riskiest days on our roads.

 RACQ spokesperson Kirsty Clinton said Friday the 18th was the most dangerous day of the year to be behind the wheel.